Teenage Mutant Ninja Turtles (2014 film): Plot

-In New York City, news reporter April O'Neil investigates a crime wave by a group of criminals called the Foot Clan.
+In New York State, news reporter April O'Neil investigates a crime wave by a group of criminals called the Foot Clan.
 At a dock at night, she sees the Foot raiding cargo containers.
 After an unseen vigilante attacks the thieves, April notices a symbol left behind.
 April's supervisor Bernadette Thompson and her coworkers are oblivious to her story.
 Later, while covering a charity event thrown by Sacks Industries, April expresses gratitude to the company's CEO Eric Sacks, who was her late father's lab partner.

 Frustrated by the vigilante, the Clan's leader Shredder has the Foot Soldiers take hostages at a subway station in order to draw him out.
 April, at the scene, becomes a hostage herself.
 Four mysterious figures arrive, take out the Clan, and free the hostages.
 April follows them to a rooftop and realizes that the vigilantes are anthropomorphic mutant turtles, causing her to pass out in shock.
 When she regains consciousness, they advise her not to tell anyone of their existence.
 As they leave, April hears Leonardo and Raphael's names.

-April returns to her apartment and remembers "Project Renaissance", her father's science experiment, which involved four turtles named Leonardo, Donatello, Michelangelo, Raphael, and a mutated rat called Splinter.
+April returns to her apartment and remembers "Project Renaissance", her father's science experiment, which involved four turtles named Leonardo, Donatello, Raphael, Michelangelo, and a mutated rat called Splinter.
 Unable to convince Bernadette of the Turtles' existence, April is dismissed.
 Her coworker Vern Fenwick drives her to Sacks' estate where she confides in him about her discovery.
 Sacks believes her and reveals that he and April's father had been experimenting on a mutagen created to cure disease, which was thought lost in the fire that killed her dad.

 At Splinter's behest, the Turtles bring April to their sewer lair.
 Splinter explains how April had saved them all from the fire and freed them into the sewer.
 The mutagen caused the five of them to grow and develop humanoid attributes.
 Splinter took on the role of their father, using April's father as an example.
 After finding a book on Ninjutsu in a storm drain, he proceeded to teach himself, then the Turtles, the fighting style.
 When April reveals she told Sacks about her discovery of the Turtles, Splinter informs her that Sacks was practically raised by the Shredder and works with him.